Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-linux.rst

 Tor Setup
 .........
-If you would like to setup a remote connection for your desktop client, you may do so here.
-Make sure you have the :ref:`Tor daemon running on your OS<tor-linux>` first.
+You will first need to have the :ref:`Tor daemon running<tor-linux>`.

 1. First, enable Tor in the Nextcloud Config on Embassy, Services -> Nextcloud -> Config -> Connection Settings -> Connection Type -> LAN and Tor.
 2. On your desktop application.
 Click the account in the top left -> Settings, then in Settings, click Network, then "Specify proxy manually as" and "SOCKS5 proxy."
 Enter "127.0.0.1" for the Host and "9050" for the port.